Floating

 • Keep your email blasts attractive and colorful;

-• Use emojis in subject lines;
+• Use relevant emojis in subject lines;

 • Add a dash of humor or personality to your email copy.